 Whitecap supports and adopts either Agile or traditional Waterfall, depending on the client & project.
-We generally structure our development projects into iterative phases, with each iteration consisting of stages as illustrated.
+We generally structure our custom software projects into iterative phases, with each iteration consisting of stages as illustrated.

-In order for any competent Software Developer to proceed with development of a proposed system, they need well documented system specifications.
-Developing detailed and well-articulated requirements and system specifications is the first and arguably the most important step in software design.
+In order for any competent Software Developer to proceed with development of a proposed software solution, they need well documented system specifications and functional requirements.
+This is the first and arguably most important step in software design.

-To accomplish this task Whitecap has developed a quasi-standardized service we refer to as e-RAD™.
-Whitecap’s e-RAD™ (e-Business Requirements Analysis & Design) is the result and documented output of a “discovery” process that takes place between Whitecap’s e-business design team and our client, over a series of meetings.
-At these meetings, Whitecap will lead discussions for the purpose of discovery and design definition on a host of topics including:
+To accomplish this task Whitecap has developed a service we refer to as eRAD™.
+Whitecap’s eRAD™ (e-Business Requirements Analysis & Design) is both the process of discovery & design of a project, as well as the documented output from that exercise.
+To complete an eRAD Whitecap hosts a series of meetings between Whitecap’s software architects and our client.
+At these meetings, Whitecap will lead discussions on a host of topics including:

 - User interface design